umran/apify/README.md

 Defining document schemas is the first and the most crucial step towards setting up the server.
 Documents are defined as javascript objects that have the properties: `class` and `fields`.

-The `fields` property is an object that contains all of the fields of the document, which in turn contain information relevant to validation and search indexing.
+### The `class` Property

 The `class` property takes a text value indicating the class of document.
-There are two classes that may be defined: "collection" and "embedded"
+There are two classes of documents that may be defined: "collection" and "embedded"

-### The Collection Class
+#### The Collection Class

 Collection class documents are documents that will be stored in MongoDB under a collection.
 Documents classified as collection are usually standalone documents that have meaning in and of themselves.